regulolanz/hodler-fantasy-dapp/README.md

 3. **Updating Fantasy Points**:
    - After every game, an external system updates the fantasy points of the players based on their performance.
    - This data is then stored in an S3 bucket in a JSON format.
-   - Through the Streamlit interface, users can trigger a Chainlink oracle to fetch the updated fantasy points for players from the S3 bucket and update the respective player cards on the Ethereum blockchain.
+   - Through the Streamlit interface, the admin can trigger a Chainlink oracle to fetch the updated fantasy points for players from the S3 bucket and update the respective player cards on the Ethereum blockchain.

 ---